 Sliding barn doors not only look great, but can also benefit the functionality of your home.
 Whereas traditional doors use a hinged, swinging motion to open, sliding doors glide along a track instead.
 Normal doors can be hard to use in small spaces, as furniture placement can affect a doors opening and closing radius.
 On the other hand, sliding doors save space and are a great way to open up a cramped living area.
 They can also be used to conceal unsightly places around the home, like a cluttered closet, pantry, or overcrowded utility room.

 Most homeowners use sliding doors to add a partition between rooms, or even to divide indoor and outdoor spaces.
 Here are several ideas for customizing the look and feel of sliding doors around the home:

-- Kitchen: Sliding doors can be a great addition to a kitchen space to conceal a pantry or food storage.
-They are also helpful if your kitchen area includes an entranceway to a laundry or utility room.
+Sliding doors can be a great addition to a kitchen space to conceal a pantry or food storage.
+They are also helpful if your kitchen area includes an entrance-way to a laundry or utility room.
 You can use a decorative rolling door to quickly hide these spaces from view when guests come over.

-- Bathroom: With sliding door trolleys and hardware available in just about any style and finish, there are many options to match the look of your bathroom.
-You can also get creative and embellish the door using shelves or artwork.
+Sliding door trolleys and hardware are available in just about any style and finish, there are many options to match the look of your bathroom.
+Get creative and embellish the door by using shelves or artwork.